spajak/neat-button-scan/README.md

 # Neat Button Scan

-Small script (with nice GUI) for scanning triggered by scanner's button press.
+Small script (with a nice GUI) for scanning triggered by scanner's button press.
 For Windows (10) only.
 It works well on my PC, but bugs are expected due to different environments.
 Please report if you find one.

 ## What's required?